egberts/vim-nftables/README.md

 VIM Syntax for NFTABLES.

 # BETA, it is in BETA stage #
+Currently at v0.9.0.
+Pretty solid but finer aspect of syntax enforcement is not fully implemented hence has been disabled for this release.

 This VIM syntax proactively highlights typo errors in RED for: